MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 ![Camera flow](img/camera_flow.png)

 ### Step 3: Test it!
 We are going to use the default settings for the nodes for this flow.
 The camera node, when activated, will take a photo with the Pi's camera, give the photo a unique (and very long) filename, and store it in the `/home/pi/pictures` directory.
-You can configure the node to give custom file names, set picture formats and sizes and orientations.
+You can configure the node to give custom file names, set picture formats and sizes, and orientations.

 * Deploy your new flow
 * Click the timestamp inject button